acepower/Balourdos/README.md

 ## Who are the developers

 - Laurence Hammond - Developer currently working for the BBC
-- Kostas Daskalopoulos - Security postgrad currently at Newcastle University
+- Kostas Daskalopoulos - Security postgrad student currently at Newcastle University

-## Technologies we are using
+## What we are using

 - Android
 - Java